Fred's Head

-Fred's Head (Blaise le blasé, translated Blaise the jaded) is an animated series made by Spectra Animation (now Echo Media) and Galaxy 7, and featuring Fred, a sixteen-year-old and his not-so-normal life.
+Fred's Head (Blaise le blasé, translated Blaise the Jaded) is a Canadian-French animated series made by Spectra Animation (now Echo Media) and Galaxy 7, and featuring Fred, a fifteen-year-old and his not-so-normal life.
 It is co-produced by France at 35% and by Quebec at 65%.

 The show premiered on October 29, 2007 and concluded its first season on July 6, 2008 with 26 episodes produced and aired.
 The French-language DVD collection was released 9 January 2012 in Europe.
 The show was formerly reran on Teletoon, and then it was moved to the Canadian French-language television channel, Unis, on September 1, 2014.